Welcome the Programmer's Manual of the ALib C++ Class Library!

 This approach results in improved compilation speed, code modularity, and manageable build times while still allowing users the flexibility of creating custom instantiations when necessary.

-With this recipe in place, it is fairly straight forward how to instantiate your custom version of an ALib-type of that sort.
+With this recipe in place, it is fairly straight forward to instantiate your custom version of an ALib-type of that sort.
 Let's quickly look at a sample.

 For class alib::monomem::TMonoAllocator, provided with module ALib Monomem, only one built-in template instantiation is provided.
 This specifies the single template parameter TAllocator to be of type HeapAllocator.
 This instantiation is then aliased as alib::MonoAllocator.